Two killed in crash

 When he was taken into custody, Hamid allegedly claimed that he had lent the victim had owed him money.

-He freely told police that he had lent the victim — who worked in a cell phone store — $100 so he could “help with my cell phone bill.”
+He freely told police that he had lent the victim -- who worked in a cell phone store -- $100 so he could “help with my cell phone bill, police alleged.”

 Hamid alleged that he had given the victim another $150 for a new phone, but he never received it.
 After repeated attempts to get his money back, Hamid saw the victim driving around Sheepshead Bay.

-He allegedly followed his victim along the Belt Parkway to Bay Ridge, when he finally decided to take action.
+He followed his victim along the Belt Parkway to Bay Ridge, when he finally decided to take action, police alleged.

 “I jumped out of the car and opened the passenger side of his car and said, ‘Give me the money you owe me,’” he told police, according to a complaint filed with the Kings County District Attorney’s office.
 “The phone was in the center console of the car.
 I opened it, took the phone and got back in my car and left.”